County League Controller Contact Details

 1. Games shall be played on Tuesday nights except where they have to be re-

-2. All league games to be played by the second Tuesday in August with the exception of Sub Area games which are to be completed by the third Tuesday in August.
+2. All league games in the Areas to be played by the first Tuesday in August with the exception of Sub Area games which are to be completed by the second Tuesday in August.
 The last games may be extended at the League Controllers discretion taking into account weather conditions and any other relevant factors.

 3. The game consists of 18 live ends.